renzjared/egg-roll/README.md

 ```
 This command will run all the test cases defined in `test_egg_roll.py`.
 The `test_egg_roll.py` file contains unit tests for **Egg Roll**.
 These tests ensure that the various functions and components of the game work correctly and as intended.
 * Each function test in the test function is designed to be independent of each other, meaning that the failure of one function does not affect the other tests.
-* In case of failures, `unittest` will display the count of discovered failed cases, as well as details about the individual errors
+* In case of failures, `unittest` will display the count of discovered failed cases, as well as details about the individual errors.

 <h3>Thoroughness</h3>